-How reliable do you think the prediction given by the person [whose opinion you just heard/whose opinion was summarized in the recording] is? [...]
+How reliable do you think the prediction given by the person [whose opinion you just heard/whose opinion was summarized in the recording] is?
+Specifically, what do you think is the probability that this person's forecasts about changes in house price growth in this city are roughly correct?
 Concretely, assuming that the true change in house price growth is a number called X, what do you think is the likelihood that this person's prediction will fall within 1% of X, i.e. between X-1% and X+1%?

 Incentives for accuracy.
 Respondents are told that one in ten respondents will be randomly chosen to be eligible for a \$20 bonus payment, which will be based on one of the incentivized items in the survey.
 State beliefs are always directly incentivized based on the true development of the variable over the next year.
 Message beliefs are unincentivized for a randomly selected 50% of respondents.
-For the other half of respondents, the question is phrased as a second-order question ("your job is to predict what people would on average respond to the direct question") and responses are incentivized based on the accuracy of their guess about other participants' average guess.8 Results based on incentivized versus unincentivized message beliefs are virtually identical, as shown in Appendix Figure A5.
+For the other half of respondents, the question is phrased as a second-order question ("your job is to predict what people who heard the same recording as you would on average respond to the direct question") and responses are incentivized based on the accuracy of their guess about other participants' average guess.
+Results based on incentivized versus unincentivized message beliefs are virtually identical, as shown in Appendix Figure A6.